 Can a private seller consign without going through a dealer?

-No. Only licensed Texas dealers may legally consign vehicles.
+No. Only licensed Texas dealers may legally consign and sell vehicles.

 Can a car with a loan still be consigned?